nrfconnect/sdk-nrf/doc/nrf/security/ap_protect.rst

 This option in fact does not touch the mechanism and keeps it closed.

 You can use this option for example to implement the authenticated debug and lock.
-See the SoC hardware documentation for more information.
+See the SoC or SiP hardware documentation for more information.

 .. _app_approtect_ncs_use_uicr: